thomashamson/design-resources-developers/README.md

 # Resources for Developers (Design and UI)
-> A personal curated list of design and UI resources for developers inspired by Brad Traversy's "[Design Resources For Developers](https://github.com/bradtraversy/design-resources-for-developers/blob/master/readme.md)".
+> A personal watered-down list of design and UI resources for developers inspired by Brad Traversy's "[Design Resources For Developers](https://github.com/bradtraversy/design-resources-for-developers/blob/master/readme.md)".

 - [UI Graphics](#ui-graphics)
 - [Fonts](#fonts)